 Reports must be filed on the same filing basis as reported to the federal government.
-Where a change in filing period has occurred, the taxpayer must provide the new month, day and year in the designated area on REV-854, EIN/Filing Period/Address Change Coupon.
-Indicate a permanent change in filing period on the RCT-101 (Page 1, Step B), if the REV-854 has not been filed.
+Where a change in filing period has occurred, the taxpayer must provide the new month, day and year by electronically filing REV-854 using the e-Services Center at www.revenue.state.pa.us.
+Indicate a permanent change in filing period on the RCT-101 (Page 1, Step B).